nevadafan/IntroToJava_Tutorial2/README.md

 # IntroToJava_Tutorial2

-This is the second tutorial on Java.
+This is a fake repostiory.